ds081227/e-commerce-app/README.md

 # E-commerce Demo

 This is a sample application that demonstrates an mobile case E-commerce website.
-Users can upload their own photo which will be stored in uploadthing, then customize their own phone case.
+Users can upload their own photo which will be stored in uploadthing and create their own unique phone case.
 User authentication is handled by Kinde and payment by Stripe.
 After completing the purchase, an thank-you email will be sent to your email address.

 ## Live Demonstration